-This is also applicable if you are looking for a job at www.hubspot.com the company that I have worked for since 2007.
-HubSpot is a great company because it hires great people, has a strong culture and is doing meaningful work to help people, managers, leaders and companies to #growbetter.
-It is very hard to get into HubSpot (statistically harder than admission to MIT or Harvard) but it is possible and follows these general rules and guidelines.
+This is also applicable if you are looking for a job at www.hubspot.com, the company that I have worked for since 2007.
+HubSpot is a great company because it hires great people, has a defined culture and is doing meaningful work to help people, managers, leaders and companies #growbetter and then scale better.
+It is very hard to get a job or internship at HubSpot (statistically harder than admission to MIT or Harvard), but it is possible and follows these general rules and guidelines.

-If you have ideas or thoughts on ways to improve this, please let me know and we can add or subtract based on new information.
-The people who have followed this plan, have usually found success, so we have some good data that the process is successful.
+If you have ideas or thoughts on ways to improve this posting, please let me know and we can add or subtract based on new information.
+The people who have followed this plan have usually found success, so we have some good data that the process is successful.

-Step 1: Figure out if you need a job to meet current expenses or you can take a little bit of time to find the right job with the right company in the right industry that can further your career goals or if you have the luxury of spending time to search out and investigate your passion project.
-If you have the financial cushion to take a methodical approach and spend a few weeks or months to find a great fit that is a great option and should be factored into your plan.
+Step 1: Figure out if you need a job to meet current expenses, if you can take a little bit of time to find the right job with the right company in the right industry that can further your career goals, or if you have the luxury of spending time to search out and investigate your passion project.
+If you have the financial cushion to take a methodical approach and spend a few weeks or months to find a great fit, that is a great option and should be factored into your plan.
 There is an expectation here that you understand how much you actually pay in monthly expenses and can quickly calculate the date in which you absolutely need a job.
-Most people need at least 30-60 days to find a good fit position, senior positions are usually take a bit more time.
+Most people need at least 30-60 days to find a good fit position, senior positions usually take a bit more time.

 Step 4: Once you decide on the type and characteristics of the target companies you want to pursue, identify 12-15 companies that meet your criteria.
 This activity can keep you organized and give you confidence that you are making progress.
 We suggest that you put the identified companies in a spreadsheet so you can stay organized.
 Share the spreadsheet with people who can help you in the job search and keep track of your progress.

-Step 8: Start researching the posted jobs by checking out your target companies website, job boards, linkedIn & other to see what positions are currently open and available.
-Compare the job openings wit your company and job criteria.
+Step 8: Start researching the posted jobs by checking out your target companies website, job boards, LinkedIn & other websites to see what positions are currently open and available.
+Compare the job openings with your company and job criteria.
 Remember, many jobs are not advertised and if a company is growing quickly, they are typically going to need quality employees to help fuel that growth.

-Step 10: Make sure you have a current, accurate one or two page resume and you have tricked out your linkedIn (see this blog post https://blog.hubspot.com/blog/tabid/6307/bid/23454/the-ultimate-cheat-sheet-for-mastering-linkedin.aspx) which is essentially your most important awareness asset.
+Step 10: Make sure you have a current, accurate one or two page resume and that you have tricked out your LinkedIn (see this blog post https://blog.hubspot.com/blog/tabid/6307/bid/23454/the-ultimate-cheat-sheet-for-mastering-linkedin.aspx) which is essentially your most important awareness asset.
 Make sure you have a current cell phone and email address printed on all your materials.

 Step 11: Spend a few hours a day to apply for the positions or network with current employees to showcase your interest.
 We sometimes suggest you ping current employees and ask for help.
-If you can get 15 minutes on the phone with someone performing the job today you can learn a lot and you can start to gain a clearer picture of the company mission, culture, people and expectations.
+If you can get 15 minutes on the phone with someone performing the job today, you can learn a lot, and you can start to gain a clearer picture of the company mission, culture, people and expectations.
 If you can set up quick breakfast/lunch/coffee meetings to keep momentum going, that definitely helps.
-Meeting face to face at the company location is a pain but shows that you will go the extra mile to get what you are willing to take the initiative.
+Meeting face to face at the company location is a pain but shows that you will go the extra mile to get what you want.

-Step 15: If you have a specialized skill, or you are a senior person, who is interviewing for a position you are unquestionably qualified for, you may want to find a good local or vertical market recruiter who will be able to help represent you to new companies or markets.
+Step 15: If you have a specialized skill or you are an older adult who is interviewing for a position you are unquestionably qualified for, you may want to find a good local or vertical market recruiter who will be able to help represent you to new companies or markets.

-Step 19: Based on your research, ten-twelve submissions and hustle you should receive a few preliminary interviews.
+Step 19: Based on your research, ten to twelve submissions and hustle, you should receive a few preliminary interviews.
 Today's interviews usually start with a recorded video interview or a recruiter phone screen.
 In many cases, the key to acing your first phone interview is preparation.
 You should do a few hours of research on the company and position before the call.
-You should check www.glassdoor.com and other employer review sites and anticipate the standard questions.
+You should check www.glassdoor.com and other employer review sites to anticipate the standard questions.

 Step 20: You should be able to give a concise, positive overview of your background and experience (2-3 minutes top) and you should have 2 great interview questions to ask before the interview begins.
 If this is a phone screen, you should be in a quiet place with great internet access if possible.
 If it is an important conversation, you should have a good nights sleep and be well fed (no stomach gurgles).

-Step 22: A face to face interview (or series of interviews) should trigger even more research to find the type of employees that the company hires If you know who you are meeting with connect with those contacts on social media and do your research.
-If you can find someone who has been through the process recently and can give you hints that can help.
+Step 22: A face-to-face interview (or series of interviews) should trigger even more research to find the type of employees that the company hires.
+If you know who you are meeting with, connect with those contacts on social media and do your research.
+If you can, find someone who has been through the process recently and can give you hints that can help.
 Show up to the venue 15 minutes early, make sure you know the floor where the interview will take place and the person you are meeting with.
 Have five copies of your resume available, if necessary.
-If you have not interviewed in a bit, role play with your job coach with the standard interviewing questions to make sure you have well thought out, concise answers.
+If you have not interviewed in a bit, role play the standard interviewing questions with your job coach to make sure you have well-thought-out, concise answers.